Odumz/fundall/README.md

 # iPos Web Solution

-This is the new [Walure Capital Website](https://walurecapital.com) built with VueJs.
+This is the new [iPos Web Application](https://ipos-smartware.com) built with VueJs.

 ## Table of contents